 If you’re thinking you’d like to give your child the opportunity to play baseball, but don’t know how to get started, keep reading.
-We’ll walk you through the things East Bay parents need to know, step by step.
-(See what I did there?)
+We’ll pitch you the info and walk you through the things East Bay parents need to know – step by step.

 Learning to throw and catch requires practice.
-The first step is to buy yourself and your child baseball gloves so that you can play catch.
-Get one for everyone in the family.
-You’ll want a few soft balls, too.
-Here’s an Amazon (affiliate) link to some affordable supplies to launch your new family hobby.
+The first step is to buy baseball gloves and a few softballs to practice catching and fielding.
+Here’s an Amazon (affiliate) link to some affordable supplies so you can hit it out of the park with your new hobby.
+Get one for everyone in the family!

 Where to Play Baseball and Softball in Town